Department of Communications

-My interest is in the interaction between human development and media effects, particularly how facets of child and adolescent development influence media choice and the effects of exposure to media.
-My collaboration with different media companies, such as Common Sense Media, primarily uses experimental and survey methodologies.
-These questions of interest are addressed through research in my lab, a naturalistic, living room setting equipped with traditional and new media technologies.
+Over the past ten years, my interest has grown to examine the interaction between human development and media effects, particularly how facets of child and adolescent development influence media choice and the effects of exposure to media.
+I am specifically interested in how media can be used to promote inclusion of others among preschoolers, and psychosocial well-being among adolescents.
+I primarily use experimental and survey methodologies, and conduct research in my lab, a naturalistic, living room setting equipped with traditional and new media technologies.
+Although my academic training is in communication and media, my membership in the Human Development Graduate Group allows me to interact with an interdisciplinary group of faculty and students, which greatly benefits my research and teaching.

-My research has been published in journals such as New Media & Society, Media Psychology, Journal of Media Psychology, Computers in Human Behavior, and the Journal of Children and Media.
-In addition, my lab has received funding from the Television Academy, Arts and Sciences Foundation.
+My research has been published in journals such as Communication Research, New Media & Society, Media Psychology, Journal of Media Psychology, Computers in Human Behavior, and the Journal of Children and Media.
+In addition, I have received funding from private foundations, as well as public media companies.

 - Krcmar, M., & Cingel, D. P. (forthcoming).
 Moral Foundations Theory and moral reasoning in video game play: Using real-life morality in a game context.
 Journal of Broadcasting and Electronic Media. doi: 10.1080/08838151.2015.1127246